vigoren/foundryvtt-simple-calendar/docs/Configuration.md

 #### about-time

-The [about-time](https://foundryvtt.com/packages/about-time) module is used for many other modules but can also be used on its own.
+The [about-time](https://foundryvtt.com/packages/about-time) module as of v1.0.0 now depends on Simple Calendar for its calendaring functionality.

-Settings can be imported and exported between these two modules without issue.
+For help with updating to this version the settings from about-time can be imported into Simple Calendar.

 #### Calendar/Weather

-The [Calendar/Weather](https://foundryvtt.com/packages/calendar-weather) module is used as a way to integrate about-time with a custom calendar and additional weather effects.
+The [Calendar/Weather](https://foundryvtt.com/packages/calendar-weather) module is currently going under a large re-write (v4) that will integrate with Simple Calendar for all calendar functionality and provide weather functionality for it.

 Most settings can be imported and exported between these two modules with these notable exceptions: